paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/2001-06-01-a_new_medium_for_design.md

 For designers used to the control they have in print, designing for the web can be very frustrating.

-{% render 'figure'
-  content: '> Designers want what could be termed ‘What I See Is What You Get’, a system by which the typeface, colours and everything else that is determined by the designer appear as they were intended rather than as now, being customisable.'
+> Designers want what could be termed ‘What I See Is What You Get’, a system by which the typeface, colours and everything else that is determined by the designer appear as they were intended rather than as now, being customisable.
-  caption: 'Burgoyne and Faber, 1999'
+— Burgoyne and Faber, 1999
-%}

 The frustration of designing pages for different browsers as well as their different versions and platforms is set to get worse as different devices such as PDAs, telephones and television are all now have the ability to surf the web.